odunlemi/r-logs/r1-log.md

 More in the [resources](./resources.md) tab.

-Completed an assignment, hosted [here](https://github.com/odunlemi/css-exercises/tree/main/foundations/block-and-inline), and rebuilt an earlier recipes website with the css I've picked up so far - https://odunlemi.github.io/odin-recipes/
+Completed an assignment, hosted [here](https://github.com/odunlemi/css-exercises/tree/main/foundations/block-and-inline), and rebuilt an earlier recipes website with new css skills - https://odunlemi.github.io/odin-recipes/

 ## R1D2 - Sep.
 9, 2025
 Flexbox provides a way to arrange items into rows or columns.
 These items will flex, grow, or shrink based on defined rules.